Group actions on quiver varieties and applications: Introduction

 of $k$-varieties in Propositions \ref{prop constr f cov} and \ref{prop constr of f general auto gp}, where for a $k$-variety $X$ with a $\Si$-action, $X^{\Si}$ denotes the fixed locus.
-In general, the morphism $f_\Sigma$ is neither surjective nor injective, even if we restrict our attention to stable representations (\textit{cf.}\ Examples \ref{ex f not surj cov} and \ref{ex f not inj cov}, respectively).
-However, its failure to be bijective can be described in terms of group cohomology: the non-empty closed fibres of the restriction $f^{rs}_\Si$ of $f_\Si$ to the preimage of $\Mods$ are in bijection with the kernel of the pointed map $H^1(\Si, \Delta(k)) \lra H^1(\Si, \G(k))$, by Proposition \ref{non_empty_fibres}.
+We define the $(\Si,\theta)$-regularly stable locus by $\Rep^{(\Si,\theta)-rs}:=\Rep^\Si \times_{\Rep} \Rep^{\theta-s}$ and let $f^{rs}_\Si : \ModSirs \lra \Mods$ denote the restriction of $f_\Si$ to the moduli space of regularly stable representations.
+In general, the morphism $f^{rs}_\Si$ is neither surjective nor injective (\textit{cf.}\ Examples \ref{ex f not surj cov} and \ref{ex f not inj cov}, respectively).
+However, its failure to be bijective can be described in terms of group cohomology: the non-empty closed fibres of $f^{rs}_\Si$ are in bijection with the kernel of the pointed map $H^1(\Si, \Delta(k)) \lra H^1(\Si, \G(k))$, by Proposition \ref{non_empty_fibres}.
+This pointed map appears in an exact sequence